Table of Contents

 using a package, and not to address redistribution issues (see

-and
+RESTRICTED and

-, etc.).
+NO_SRC_ON_FTP, etc.).

 Packages with redistribution restrictions should set these